nikhil1699/NetworkSecurityProject/C implementation for image/README.rst

 Compilation & Installation
 ==========================
-This implementation has only been tested on Unix platform.
-But you may be able to compile/ run it on Windows.

 1. Make sure des.c, des.h and run_des.c are in the same directory
 2. Compile using: gcc -O3 des.c run_des.c -o run_des.o